-The head of school will ensure that the policies and procedures, adopted by their governing body and trustees, are understood, and followed by all staff.
+The Executive Headteacher will ensure that the policies and procedures, adopted by their governing body/Trust, are understood, and followed by all staff.
 This includes working with the designated safeguarding lead, their deputy, and other senior leaders, to ensure the effectiveness of safeguarding within the school and ensuring that educational outcomes of children who have or have had a social worker are promoted.

-Designated safeguarding lead and deputy designated safeguarding lead

-A member of the senior leadership team is appointed to the role of designated safeguarding lead to take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
+Designated safeguarding lead and deputy designated safeguarding lead A member of the senior leadership team is appointed to the role of designated safeguarding lead to take lead responsibility for safeguarding and child protection (including online safety).

-The designated safeguarding lead co-ordinates the setting's safeguarding and child protection arrangements by providing advice and support to other staff on child welfare, safeguarding and child protection matters, including Stopping Domestic Abuse Together (SDAT) notifications, takes part in strategy discussions, meetings, and inter-agency meetings - and/or supports other staff to do so - and contributes to the assessment of children.
+The designated safeguarding lead co-ordinates the setting's safeguarding and child protection arrangements by providing advice and support to other staff on child welfare, safeguarding and child protection matters, including Stopping Domestic Abuse Together (SDAT) notifications, takes part in strategy discussions/meetings and inter-agency meetings - and/or supports other staff to do so - and contributes to the assessment of children.